-We had all 3 Labrador Retriever colors… yellow, black, chocolate; with there being 3 generations.
-Now, we have a silver Lab puppy….so blessed!
+We have all 3 Labrador Retriever colors… yellow, black, and chocolate; with there being 3 generations.
+Now, we have a silver Lab puppy….we are so blessed!
 If you don’t know, a Labrador is such a great family dog.
-It’s been the most popular dog for the last 28 years.
+It’s been the most popular dog breed for the last 28 years.
 Especially in the United States.

 Originating in NewFoundland in the 1500’s.
 The first Labrador Retrievers became popular as gundogs around the 1800’s and were mostly black.
 Yellow and chocolate were first recorded in the late 1800’s but the silver lab not until the 1950’s.

-The silver Labrador comes from the chocolate lab having 2 “little d” genes (dd).
+The silver color comes from the chocolate lab having 2 “little d” genes (dd).
 This is a dilute gene and not just confined to just chocolates.
 When a yellow lab has the dd genes it is called a champagne color and for the black it’s called a charcoal color.
 Having just one of the gene won’t change the coat but they are still a carrier and can pass the gene on to offspring.
+And big D always overrides little d.
+This means that a Labrador needs two copies of the dilute gene in order to have dilute fur.
 So Silver Lab puppies are not as common, but more and more people are interested because their color is awesome!
+Therefore they are often more expensive.

 Other popular posts: